 We recommend using s3fs version 1.84 or higher.

 s3fs performance depends on the speed of your local disk.
 Use high-speed disks, especially if you store a lot of small files (several hundred kilobytes each or smaller).
-To increase s3fs performance, you can enable caching (use the key
+To increase s3fs performance, you can enable caching (via the

---use_cache <directory>).
+--use_cache <directory> key).
 As the s3fs cache can grow indefinitely, please make sure to clear it regularly.
 Learn more in the s3fs documentation.

 Before you start

 To install s3fs, follow the instructions in the project repository.

 To configure s3fs, save the key ID and secret key to a